A microphysically inspired approach to dark matter-dark energy interactions: first bounds on dark-sector scattering cross sections

-In this work, we have explored a new avenue within dark sector physics to address the open questions of the standard $\Lambda$CDM model.
-Unlike the top-down'' phenomenological approaches prevalent in the literature---where the interaction term is often assumed to be proportional to the Hubble parameter ($Q \propto H\rho$) based merely on dimensional analysis---we have proposed a bottom-up'' model grounded in microphysics.
+\textit{ Conclusion} --- In this work, we have explored a new avenue within dark sector physics to address the open questions of the standard $\Lambda$CDM model.
+Unlike the ``top-down'' phenomenological approaches prevalent in the literature---where the interaction term is often assumed to be proportional to the Hubble parameter ($Q \propto H\rho$) based merely on dimensional analysis---we have proposed a ``bottom-up'' model grounded in microphysics.
 By drawing an analogy with the Boltzmann collision term, we formulated an interaction $Q = -A\frac{H_0}{\bar\rho_{\text{c},0}}\bar{\rho}_{\text{DM}}^2+B\frac{H_0}{\bar\rho_{\text{c},0}}\bar{\rho}_{\text{DE}}^2$ that describes a reversible process of particle annihilation and creation.
-This formulation provides a clear physical interpretation for the coupling coefficients as thermally-averaged cross-sections per unit mass and avoids the theoretical issues of non-locality associated with $H$-dependent interactions.
+This formulation provides a clear physical interpretation for the {effective} coupling coefficients as {effective} thermally-averaged cross-sections per unit mass and avoids the theoretical issues of non-locality associated with $H$-dependent interactions.

-The constraints on the Hubble constant obtained from individual datasets are remarkably consistent with each other within the framework of our model.
-The combined analysis yields a precise measurement of $H_0 = 67.71 \pm 0.65$ km s$^{-1}$ Mpc$^{-1}$.
+The constraints on the Hubble constant obtained from the different data combinations are mutually consistent within the framework of our model, with central values ranging from $\sim 67$ km s$^{-1}$ Mpc$^{-1}$ for the late-time combinations to $\sim 70$ km s$^{-1}$ Mpc$^{-1}$ when BAO is included.
+The combined analysis yields a measurement of $H_0 = 68.9^{+1.5}_{-2.0}$ km s$^{-1}$ Mpc$^{-1}$.
 A crucial finding of our analysis is the stringent constraint on the interaction strength.
 Contrary to models that require significant coupling to fit the data, we found strict upper limits for both interaction coefficients at the 95\% confidence level.
-For the combined dataset, the interaction coefficient $A$ is constrained to $A < 7.586\times10^{-25}$, while the coefficient $B$ is limited to $B < 0.048$ at 95\% CL.
-Crucially, the combination of these limits with the observational bound on $H_0$ translates directly into a constraint on the thermally-averaged annihilation cross-section per unit of mass.
+For the combined dataset, the interaction coefficient $A$ is constrained to $A < 8.04\times10^{-21}$, while the coefficient $B$ is limited to $B < 4.28\times10^{-3}$ at 95\% CL.
+Crucially, the combination of these limits with the observational bound on $H_0$ translates directly into an {upper limit} on the thermally-averaged annihilation cross-section per unit of mass.
 Due to the cosmic expansion rate and the vast characteristic size of the Universe, the measured cross-section today appears as a small, yet non-null value, which stimulates the search for more precise limits using complementary data sources.